SchoemanClaudia/D20Bingo/README.md

 ![Countdown Before Roll](assets/images/timer-before.webp)  ![Countdown Start Game](assets/images/timer-start.webp)  ![Countdown Time Up](assets/images/timer-end.webp)

  __Previous Roll Panel__
-  - This is introduced to assist the player with recall of the previous dice roll.
+  - This is introduced to assist the player with recall of the previous dice roll
-  - With game play at a fast pace and keeping dice rolling every 3 seconds, player needs to keep track or they will miss a number.
+  - With game play at a fast pace and keeping dice rolling every 3 seconds, player needs to keep track or they will miss a number
-  - By only previewing the last dice roll and not all numbers rolled, allows for players to think quickly.
+  - By only previewing the last dice roll and not all numbers rolled, allows for players to think quickly

 ![Previous Roll Panel](assets/images/timer-during.webp)  ![Previous Roll Saving Throw](assets/images/previous-20.webp)  ![Previous Roll Death Throw](assets/images/previous-1.webp)

-__Bingo Grid & Button__
+__Bingo Grid & Validation__
   - A 4x4 bingo card with a randomised number array added into a grid format
   - The number array is setup to allow the card to refresh after every game, it keeps it random and to chance
   - The bingo grid is only markable if the number has been rolled